 Turing added RT cores and Tensor cores, for ray tracing ray/triangle intersection calculations and deep learning FP16 calculations, respectively.
 Beyond the RT and Tensor cores, the CUDA core is the major GPU hardware in Nvidia graphics cards.
 For Turing, Nvidia switched from having 128 CUDA cores per SM to 64 CUDA cores.
 Turing also added a dedicated integer (INT) pipeline to each CUDA core, which allows for concurrent INT and FP (floating-point) calculations.
 Previously, a shader core would have to switch from doing FP to doing INT, which reduced overall efficiency and throughput.
-The Turing CUDA cores also added support for rapid packed math (FP16) calculations, which basically double the computational power of FP32 but with reduced precision — FP16 is useful for certain types of calculations.
+The Turing CUDA cores also added support for rapid packed math (FP16) calculations, which basically double the computational power of FP32 but with reduced precision, as FP16 is useful for certain types of calculations.

 We're really condensing everything that changed with Turing here, but in addition to the above, there were changes to the L1/L2 cache, support for Variable Rate Shading (VRS), mesh shaders, Texture Space Shading (TTS), Multi-View Rendering (MVR), and enhancements to Simultaneous Multi-Projection (SMP).
 Most of those are now part of the official DirectX 12 Ultimate API, and also have support in VulkanRT.
 Oh, and the NVENC hardware got a major upgrade that added hardware accelerated encoding and decoding of higher resolutions and more codecs like VP9 and HEVC.

 With the GA100, Nvidia upgrades the Volta GV100 architecture from late 2017.
 There are no RT cores, but there are major changes to the Tensor cores at the very least.
-Also, there are a lot of SMs: GA100 has 128 SMs with 8192 FP32 CUDA cores, 8192 INT32 CUDA cores, and 4096 FP64 CUDA cores.
+Also, there are a lot of SMs: GA100 has up to 128 SMs (only 108 SMs are enabled in the Nvidia A100), with 8192 FP32 CUDA cores, 8192 INT32 CUDA cores, and 4096 FP64 CUDA cores.
 Most importantly, the GA100 has 54 billion transistors, 2.56 times as many as the GV100, with a die size of 826mm square that's only 1.3% larger than the GV100.

 The GA100 also has two additional HBM2 channels available compared to GV100, though one of those is disabled in the currently shipping Nvidia A100 solutions.
 Additional features include multi-instance GPU support, allowing the GA100 to function as up to seven separate smaller GPUs, support of sparsity acceleration (another data center feature), and NVLink speed is now 600 GBps, three times as fast as in GV100.

-Potential Ampere Specifications
+Nvidia Ampere Potential Specifications

 Unlike AMD's Big Navi, Nvidia doesn't have any announced console tie-ins with hardware specs, but with the GA100 reveal we have plenty to go on regarding lower spec Ampere solutions that will go into cards like the RTX 3080.
-There have also bee supposed leaks over the past six months, which as usual need to be taken with a healthy dose of skepticism.
+There have also been various supposed leaks over the past six months, which as usual need to be taken with a healthy dose of skepticism.

-At present, Nvidia has at least three Ampere GPUs slated to launch in 2020 through early 2021, and potentially as many as three additional Ampere solutions will come out during the coming year or so.
-The top model may only be for deep learning and HPC solutions, but the others will go into GeForce and Quadro cards.
-Here's what the rumors indicate, along with some of our own speculation — there are plenty of question marks in the table.
+At present, Nvidia is rumored to have at least three Ampere GPUs slated to launch in 2020 through early 2021, and potentially as many as three additional Ampere solutions will come out during the coming year or so.
+The top model Nvidia A100 will likely only be for deep learning and HPC solutions, but the others will go into GeForce and Quadro cards.
+Here's what the rumors indicate, along with some of our own speculation, and there are plenty of question marks in the table.

-|Graphics Card||Nvidia A100||GeForce RTX 3080 Ti?||GeForce RTX 3080||GeForce RTX 3070||GeForce RTX 3060||GeForce RTX 3050|
+|Graphics Card||Nvidia A100||GeForce RTX 3090||GeForce RTX 3080||GeForce RTX 3070||GeForce RTX 3060||GeForce RTX 3050|